 Decluttr buys your old CDs, DVDs, Blu-rays and video games, plus hardware like cell phones, tablets, game consoles and iPods.

 To get started, just download the app and start scanning barcodes of the items you want to sell.
 You won’t pay any fees.
 Decluttr even sends you a prepaid shipping label, so you don’t have to go to the post office.
+Plus, enter PENNY10 at checkout to get an extra 10% for your trade-ins!

 6. Earn Money From Credit Card and Bank Bonuses